hanspeterdietiker/hanspeterdietiker/README.md

 ## Hi, I'm a computer science student 🧑🏼‍💻
+ Always looking for knowledge in the area.

+ Look at the repositories and drink coffee or today that's all. 😎☕

  This github is intended for weekly code practice and code sharing.
  ##